-Maylin Rodriguez-Paez, RNWhen you take prescription medications, the last thing you want to feel is worse.
+Maylin Rodriguez-Paez, RNprescription medications, the last thing you want to feel is worse.
 Why?
 Well, because the reason you’re taking them in the first place is to feel better.

 Unfortunately, it turns out that a number of drugs can make you feel worse, and part of it may be due to something you may have never considered before — nutrient depletions.